 Morocco Physical Map

-The most prominently mountain range in Morocco is the Atlas Mountains.
+The most prominent mountain range in Morocco is the Atlas Mountains.
 Not only is this mountain chain part of Morocco, but it extends 2,500 km into both Algeria and Tunisia.
-One of its key features is its snow-capped peaks, which are known for its ski slopes.
+One of its key features is its snow-capped peaks, which are known for their ski slopes.
 Mount Toubkal is situated within the High Atlas mountain range in Central Morocco.
-At 4,165 meters (13,665 ft), its the highest peak on the mainland.
+At 4,165 meters (13,665 ft), it’s the highest peak on the mainland.
 Whereas its lowest point is Sebkhat Tah at 55 meters (180 ft) below sea level).

 Morocco Regions Map

 Regions are the first-level administrative unit in Morocco.
-Currently, there are 12 provinces that make up Morocco.
+Currently, there are 12 provinces within Morocco.
 Additionally, there is 1 region entirely within the disputed territory of Western Sahara and two that are partially within.
 Next, regions can be subdivided into provinces/prefectures.